Ikea and Its Wonderful Charitable Foundation

 What UNHCR does...

 Funding has helped to create improved shelters that last much longer than those often hastily thrown together with scraps of wood, metal or even straw.
+Often those are the only materials available to refugee families when they try to build their own shelters from searing sun, wind and rain.

 Even tents are better than what some refugee families have to call home.